 Advocacy

-Maryland Association of Community Colleges (MACC) is an advocate for the state’s 16 community colleges and the educational needs of the almost half million students the colleges serve.
+The Maryland Association of Community Colleges (MACC) is an advocate for the State’s 16 community colleges and the educational needs of the students they serve.

-Working with elected officials, policy-makers, business groups, local, state and federal government representatives as well as other stakeholder organizations, MACC seeks to:
+Working with elected officials, policymakers, stakeholder organizations, as well as local, state and federal representatives, MACC seeks to:

 • Make postsecondary education accessible to all Marylanders,